Tutorial: Skin Removal for Scarification

 Using the gentian violet pen, draw a small rectangle on the artificial skin, about 2cm by 0.5cm.

 TODO how to hold scalpels. https://sites.uw.edu/uwgensurgtechskills/instrument-handling-scalpels/ Using the body of the #15 blade, cut along the longer two sides.
 Using the #11 blade, cut the two smaller lines.
 Use the #11 to go inwards towards each corner to ensure we go all the way.
 Using the splinter forceps, lift a corner and begin...
-Check the depth of your lining cuts.
+Due to the limitations of the artificial skin, we're going to use the "scanning" method of skin removal.
+Check the straightness of the lining cuts.
+Are your corners sharp?
+See how consistent your depth of removal is.
+Ideally, you want Pull back the edges of the wound and check the depth of your lining cuts.
 Were they too deep?

 Now we do a bigger rectangle.
 Since the lines are longer, let's use the #10 scalpel.
 Focus on clean lines and a consistent depth. ...
 As you cut, note how much of the hypodermis is stuck on the bottom of the removed dermis.
 You want this to be as small of an amount as possible.